Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experimental setup

 For the error mitigation, the default settings in the \texttt{qiskit} runtime for the highest robustness are activated through the currently maximal \texttt{resilience\_level} of 2.
 This involves readout error mitigation, Pauli twirling, and zero noise extrapolation.
 In addition, probabilistic error amplification (PEA) as a more recent and sophisticated noise amplification technique in ZNE \cite{kim_ScalableErrorMitigation_2023} is performed with the noise factors $\lbrace 1, 1.5, 2 \rbrace$.
 Error suppression is achieved by activating dynamical decoupling, which aims to protect idling qubits through noise-canceling pulse sequences (set to a pulse sequence of two Pauli-X with opposite phases).
 Idling qubits are particularly common in the transpiled excitation operator circuits due to the high number of two-qubit (ECR) gates with execution times that typically are significantly higher than single-qubit gates.
 Unless otherwise stated, $8192$ shots are spent per energy evaluation.

 To limit error propagation, ExcitationSolve is based on five energy evaluations as opposed to of four in simulation to incorporate an energy evaluation of the unshifted parameters instead of re-using the previously determined optimal energy, which match in theory.
 Since (approximately) non-unique minima can occur in the analytic energy reconstructions, ExcitationSolve is adapted to pick the closer one.
-This choice avoids (potentially equivalent) larger rotation angles, which would increase hardware noise, and can be justified with the assumption of studying weakly correlated systems at the molecule equilibrium geometries.
+This choice can be justified with the assumption of studying weakly correlated systems at the molecule equilibrium geometries.
+Although $Z$-rotations are implemented virtually on IBM devices \cite{mckay_Efficient$Z$Gates_2017} and thus do not contribute to hardware noise independent of the angle magnitude, selecting the smaller angle reduces circuit depth by skipping the transpilation into additional physical gates in case of parameters close to zero (according to the zero threshold).
 Furthermore, the coefficients of the two lower frequencies in the analytic energy reconstructions for ExcitationSolve are thresholded at \num{5e-2} (refit under the corresponding frequency coefficients being set to zero) and if both are set to zero, the period in which the optima are analyzed is halved.
 The step size in GD is reduced by $\sfrac{1}{5}$ compared to the ones used in simulation.
 This more conservative choice showed a decrease in the sensitivity to noisy gradients and the associated risk of divergence in preliminary experiments.
 To increase the comparability, ExcitationSolve and GD are based on the same parameter equidistant shifts for the analytic energy reconstruction and (four-term) parameter-shift rule, respectively.
 For the sake of clarity in presenting the experimental results, the number of energy evaluations per parameter for GD is matched with ExcitationSolve to five.